kiratech/labs/Building-Castles/DevSecOps-Pipeline-Full-Implementation.md

            int x = 5;
            int y = 0;
-           int result = x / y; // Division by zero error

-           logger.log("Result: " + result);
+           int result = x / y; // Division by zero error int result = x / y; // Division by zero error int result = x / y; // Division by zero error int result = x / y; // Division by zero error int result = x / y; // Division by zero error int result = x / y; // Division by zero error int result = x / y; // Division by zero error int result = x / y; // Division by zero error int result = x / y; // Division by zero error int result = x / y; // Division by zero error logger.log("Result: " + result);
        }
    }
    ```

-   In this example, the code attempts to divide the variable x by y, which is
+   In this example, the code attempts multiple times to divide the variable `x`
-   initialized to 0.
-This division by zero operation will result in an exception
+   by `y`, which is initialized to 0.
+This division by zero operation will
-   at runtime, causing the program to crash or behave unexpectedly.
+   result in an exception at runtime, causing the program to crash or behave
+   unexpectedly and the code repetition is obviously wrong.

-   SonarQube can identify this issue and raise a warning or error, indicating a
+   SonarQube can identify the issues and raise a warning or error, indicating a
    potential bug or vulnerability in the code.

    SonarQube is designed to analyze source code for various issues such as bugs,